 Allure Report is an open-source multi-language test reporting tool.
 It builds a detailed representation of what has been tested and extracts as much information as possible from everyday test execution.

-In this guide, we’ll take a journey through the main steps to creating your first Allure report and discover all the fancy features that it brings to routine automated testing reports.
+In this guide, we'll take a journey through the main steps toward creating your first Allure report and discover all the fancy features it brings to routine automated testing reports.

 Since Allure Report has various integrations with various testing frameworks on different programming languages, there is a chance that some steps will vary for each reader, so feel free to jump into the official documentation page for details.